How do some companies manage to retain their customers, regardless of how bad they are?

 Under intense pressure from management to perform, Wells Fargo employees had set up millions of accounts for customers without their knowledge or consent.
 Those employees who refused to do so or spoke up against the system were quickly fired.

 Stumpf did eventually step down, but at this stage, the bank’s reputation was in tatters.
-Surely, given all this evidence of such wanton malpractice, customers left Wells Fargo in droves?
+Surely, given this evidence of wanton malpractice, customers left Wells Fargo in droves?

 In the immediate aftermath of the scandal, consultancy firm cg42 surveyed existing Wells Fargo customers.
 They reported that the bank would likely lose 14% of their customers, with a further 30% stating that they would be shopping around for alternatives.
 Overall, cg42 estimated that the company would lose about $99 billion in deposits and $4 billion in revenue in subsequent 18 months.